 Couples can deduct their contributions to a Traditional IRA from their taxes, depending on two factors.
 The income tax deduction is reduced or eliminated entirely depending on the couple’s total income, or the earning spouse’s participation in an employer-sponsored retirement plan.

-If the spouse who works is covered by their employer’s retirement plan, the Traditional IRA income tax deduction is phased out when the couple’s income falls between $104,000 and $124,000.
-Incomes above $124,000 get no tax deduction.
+If the spouse who works is covered by their employer’s retirement plan, the Traditional IRA income tax deduction is phased out when the couple’s income falls between $105,000 and $125,000, as of 2021.
+Incomes above $125,000 get no tax deduction.

 Spousal IRA withdrawals